INTRODUCTION TO THE PROJECT

 Original material has been obtained from more than 200 archives and private collections worldwide.
 There is much new material in all the areas of her life and work: the four volumes on religion, one each on her family, society and politics, public health care, European travels, women and hospital reform; two each on India, war and nursing.
 The volumes show Nightingale’s careful methodology, high standards of scholarship and linguistic abilities.
 They reveal as her ability to draw on a wide range of expertise to formulate reform plans and an astute use of the political process to achieve them.

-With this there are substantial data bases: a chronology of Nightingale’s life: events, publications and correspondence (incoming as well as her letters).
-There is a “Names” data base, with biographical information on her colleagues, family, correspondents, authors and experts she read and consulted.
-These will be useful research tools for scholars working on other nineteenth century figures, political leaders, public health experts, the military, scientists and literary figures.
+The research for the Collected Works involved transcriptions from a wide range of archives: this has resulted in a comprehensive chronology of Nightingale’s life -- events, publications and correspondence (incoming as well as her letters).
+On this website's Archival material page, source texts are cross-referenced with a two-volume key file, linking to 40 volumes of plain-text transcripts which can be downloaded.
+A comprehensive name file contains biographical information (and transcript cross-references) for Nightingale's colleagues, family, correspondents, authors and experts she read and consulted.
+These will be a useful research tool for scholars working on other nineteenth century figures, political leaders, public health experts, the military, scientists and literary figures.

 The series editor is Dr. Lynn McDonald, University Professor Emerita.
 McDonald has also pursued a political career.
 She was a Member of Parliament 1982-88 and is a former president of the National Action Committee on the Status of Women, Canada's largest women's organization.
 She has also been a successful health advocate, author of Canada's landmark federal legislation, the "Non-Smokers' Health Act" (1988).